Your Path to NCAA Success

 - Pay $150 USD (international) or $115 (US/Canada)

-Step 2 Submit Transcripts
+Step 2 Submit Academic Documents

-Step 3 Test Scores
+Step 3 Test Scores & Amateurism

 Core Course Requirements